miekg/lboverlay/README.md

 lboverlay [NAME]
 ~~~

 * where **NAME** is used to as the domain name under which the health checks are reported.
-Default
+Defaults
   to the root domain ".".

 ## Examples